berniebear/trec_is/README.md

 - Natural Disaster Dataset

 Bernie:
-- Get AWS for this project
+- [done] Get computatioinal resource for this project
 - Check the correctness of get_clean_tweet in utils
 - Classifier part